 Think about it that way.
-If you will provide me with the right equipment, technology, people and resources required to climb mountain Everest, can I do it?
+If you will provide me with the right equipment, technology, people, and resources required to climb mountain Everest, can I do it?
 Certainly not.
 Why?
-Because I’m not fit physically, I’m not prepared mentally and emotionally.
-If you are a manager or a founder that require from your employees to climb the mountain of innovation without being fit mentally and physically — why are you surprise they fail?
+Because I’m not physically fit, I’m not prepared mentally or emotionally.
+If you are a manager or a founder that requires your employees to climb the mountain of innovation without being fit mentally and physically — would you be surprised if they fail?
 More importantly, is it their fault?

 Often you hear managers complaining about their people and their abilities to innovate even though the managers provided all the required resources.
 My advice?
 Before questioning your employees’ abilities to innovate, ask yourself, what do you do to help them be more innovative and creative?
 Do you train them with the core and necessary skills required in innovation before providing them with all the resources to innovate?